amurrell/quick-laravel-guide/README.md

 ./install-quick-laravel
 ```

+You can run `./install-quick-laravel -c=database_name -p=3002` for a database and port to get created with it.
+You can use [ProxyLocal](https://github.com/amurrell/ProxyLocal), too.

 Now you can add your own git remote and save this as your own repository for working on this new project "app".

 ```